Alberto Fernández de Rosa: Career

 De Rosa returned to Spain in 1983, where he worked on a children's film, Parchis Entra en Accion (Parchis Goes to Action).
 He then returned to Argentina after that.
 Back at home, he participated in his first telenovela, Mesa de Noticias (News Table), where he acted as Rosales.
 He followed that up acting as Eduardo in El Ultimo Kamikaze (The Last Kamikaze), then he acted in Mi Amigo el Vagabundo (My Friend the Homeless), finishing his 1984 screen acting schedule with Dos Mejor que Uno (Two are Better Than One).
 De Rosa acted in only one film during 1985, Flores Robadas de los Jardines de Quilmes (Flowers stolen from Quilmes' Gardens), but he came back in 1986 to participate in five films, namely Brigada explosiva (Explosive Brigade), once again, playing Rosales.
 The film is a sequel of Brigada explosiva contra los ninjas, or Explosive Brigade versus Ninjas, Dragon Rapide, where he played General Ordaz, Los Amores de Laurita (Laurita's Loves) and Los Insomnes (Insomniacs).
 De Rosa made two films in 1987, Los Bañeros más locos del mundo (The Craziest Beach Goers in the World), Los Matamonstruos en la mansion del terror (The Monster Killers at the Horror Mansion).
 Then, he began 1988 with Los Pilotos mas locos del mundo (The Craziest Pilots in the World, a sequel to Los Bañeros más locos del mundo), which was followed by Soldadito Español (Little Spaniard Soldier), a comedy movie that was directed by Antonio Gimenèz Rico).
 He finished off 1988 with a small role in Baton Rouge which starred Victoria Abril and Antonio Banderas in one of Banderas' earlier works and where Fernandez de Rosa actually had a job as an extra, playing a card player.
 In 1989, Fernandez de Rosa returned to Buenos Aires.
 This would prove to be an important career move for Fernandez de Rosa later on.
-In Buenos Aires, he became a theater director in the well known Teatro San Martin.
+In Buenos Aires, he became a theater director in the well-known Teatro San Martin.
 Meanwhile, he acted in a television show named DNI: La Otra Historia (DNI: The Other Story).
-During 1990, Fernandez de Rosa acted on television only once.
+In 1990, Fernandez de Rosa acted on television only once.
 He was elected as subsecretary of culture in Buenos Aires, and he returned to screen acting with his participation in "Atame!", which was televised in the United States as "Tie me Up, Tie me Down!".
 Next came one of the most important acting jobs in Fernandez de Rosa's career: His character in Grande Pa!, Teo, became very popular in Argentina.
-In Grande Pa! (titled Super Dad in English speaking countries that televised the show), de Rosa had his first chance of acting alongside Agustina Cherri, who would later on act with Fernandez de Rosa in "Chiquititas".
+In Grande Pa! (titled Super Dad in English-speaking countries that televised the show), de Rosa had his first chance of acting alongside Agustina Cherri, who would later on act with Fernandez de Rosa in "Chiquititas".
 During the early 1990s, Fernandez de Rosa became casting director at Telefe, a job he held in high esteem; he saw his being chosen as casting director at Telefe as a form of respect towards his career as an actor by that company's executive directors.
 Fernandez de Rosa made one more series in 1991, "Fuera de Juego" ("Offsides").
 In 1992, he acted in a Spaniard comedy, "Sevilla Connection".
 He also participated in "Una Mujer Bajo la Lluvia' ("Woman in the Rain") as "Javier", and in Aqui, el que no Corre...Vuela (Here, He Who Won't Run...Will Fly).
 De Rosa began 1993 by playing Cairo in Tretas de Mujer (A Woman's Threats).
 But after Tretas de Mujer, de Rosa was approached by Telefe to begin searching for teenaged actors to be cast in his next show, Chiquititas.
 He spent 1994 helping Cris Morena prepare the show that would become a megahit internationally.